California Franchise Tax Board: Personal income tax

 The FTB collects personal state income taxes.
 The FTB collects income taxes from California residents on their income from all sources.
 Meanwhile, non-residents are taxed on their California-based income.
 In recent years, the FTB collects more than $50 billion each year in personal income taxes.

 Corporate income tax

 The FTB levies a franchise tax on businesses for doing business in California.
 The FTB's name reflects the fact that it was originally created to collect this tax.
 The agency's name was left unchanged even after the state created a personal income tax and added it to the FTB's responsibilities.

 The corporate tax is imposed on businesses that do business in California and derive income from within California.
 Over the past decade, the FTB has collected an average of $9.5 billion per year in corporate income taxes.

+In addition to taxing entities formed or doing business in California, the FTB previously asserted franchise tax jurisdiction over members or partners of passthrough entities formed or doing business in California.
+In 2010, the FTB asserted that owning as little as 0.2% of a California-based LLC constituted doing business in California and requiring the payment of franchise tax.
+This position was overruled by the Office of Tax Appeals and the California Court of Appeal in 2017 and 2018.

 Non-tax programs

 The FTB also collects delinquent vehicle registration debt collections on behalf of the California Department of Motor Vehicles and delinquent court ordered debt.
 The FTB also does financial audits of certain candidates for state office, ballot proposition committees, and lobbyists, according to a random selection process by the California Fair Political Practices Commission.